huggingface/text-generation-inference/README.md

 You can also opt to install `text-generation-inference` locally.

-First clone the repository and change directoy into it:
+First clone the repository and change directory into it:

 ```shell
 git clone https://github.com/huggingface/text-generation-inference